 Phoenix Towers is a set of 1,000m-high towers proposed to be built in Wuhan, the city of thousand lakes, China.
 Claimed to be the world’s tallest duo of towers, the project has been designed by Chetwoods Architects for Beijing-based Hua Yan Group.

 Planned to be built at a budget of £1.2bn ($1.8bn), the towers are expected to become an iconic landmark in the capital city of central China and scheduled to be completed by 2017.

 The project is part of one of the master plans being developed by the architects for the Hua Yan Group for Wuhan city, which has recently been chosen as an environmental ‘Super City’ of the future by regional and central governments.

-Hailed as one of the world's most environmentally friendly proposal, the towers have been planned to include innovative design and technological features that will clean the surrounding air and water from the neighbouring regions, as well as promote a symbiotic relationship between environment and the architecture.
+Hailed as one of the world’s most environmentally friendly proposal, the towers have been planned to include innovative design and technological features that will clean the surrounding air and water from the neighbouring regions, as well as promote a symbiotic relationship between the environment and the architecture.

 The project represents a fusion of modern western technologies and age-old Chinese tradition and culture.
 Inspiration for the design was drawn from the dualist elements of Chinese culture that resulted in a pair of towers rather than a monolithic structure influenced by the West.

 Formed on the traditional Chinese Phoenix symbol of two birds, a male Feng and a female Huang, the towers reflect the yin and yang philosophy of balance and interdependence.
 The Feng tower will use sophisticated technology to supply the Huang tower with renewable power symbiotically.

 A ‘thermal chimney’ has been incorporated in the centre of the taller tower that will draw air from the surrounding lakes and utilise it for cooling the building.
 Natural elements have been the inspiration for the chimney that will be heated by the sun.